ballerina-platform/ballerina-library/docs/build-and-release-guide.md

 6. Once the final RC pack is passed the voting phase, update the [module list](https://github.com/ballerina-platform/ballerina-standard-library/blob/main/release/resources/stdlib_modules.json) to reflect the modules to be released.
    >**Note:** If a module is not releasing with the given distribution release, change the `release` property to `false` in the module list.
 (This can be done on a separate branch and that branch can be used to trigger the release workflow.)
 7. Once the module list is updated, notify the team to refrain from merging any PRs to the default branches, including the post-release PRs.
-8. Then the release manager can trigger the [Stdlib Release Workflow](https://github.com/ballerina-platform/ballerina-library/actions/workflows/release_pipeline.yml) to trigger the release.
+8. Then the release manager can trigger the [Library Release Workflow](https://github.com/ballerina-platform/ballerina-library/actions/workflows/release_pipeline.yml) to trigger the release.
+    > **Note:** The release manager should update the `release` property in the module list (stdlib_modules.json) to `false` for the modules that are not releasing with the distribution release before triggering the workflow.
 9. The workflow logs will show the current status of the release.
 The release manager should monitor the workflow and take necessary actions if any failures occur.

-   * If a particular module release is failed, the Ballerina library release manager should check the logs and take necessary actions to fix the issue.
+    - If a particular module release is failed, the Ballerina library release manager should check the logs and take necessary actions to fix the issue.
-     * If the issue is related to the module, inform the module owner to fix the issue and inform the release manager.
+      - If the issue is related to the module, inform the module owner to fix the issue and inform the release manager.
-     * If the issue is an intermittent issue (GitHub issue, network issue, etc.), the release manager can manually trigger the release workflow for the failed module.
+      - If the issue is an intermittent issue (GitHub issue, network issue, etc.), the release manager can manually trigger the release workflow for the failed module.
-     * If the module is already released to the Ballerina central, and the GitHub release is failed after creating the tag, the release manager can manually create the GitHub release.
+      - If the module is already released to the Ballerina central, and the GitHub release is failed after creating the tag, the release manager can manually create the GitHub release.
-   * Once the failed module is released, the Ballerina library release manager can re-trigger the Stdlib Release Workflow to continue the release.
+    - Once the failed module is released, the Ballerina library release manager can re-trigger the Library Release Workflow to continue the release.
 There's no need to update the module list.

        >**Note:** If a post-release sync PR is merged before the release is completed, re-triggering the workflow may result in a re-release of the module.